Sydyk

-Etymology and role in the Phoenician theogeny
+Etymology and role in the Phoenician theogony

 Philo of Byblos gave the Greek meaning of the name as Δίκαιον "Righteousness", thus indicating that the word corresponds to the Semitic root for "righteousness", √ṣdq.
 A Phoenician god named ṣdq is well attested epigraphically; he is also mentioned by Philo as half of a pair of deities with Misor (Μισωρ).
 Sydyk and Misor are described as being born from Amunos and Magos, who were in turn born from the "Wanderers" or Titans.
 Sydyk is described as the father of the "Dioskouroi or Kabeiroi or Korybants or Samothracians", who are credited with the invention of the ship.

 The Phoenician Sydyk was equated with Roman Jupiter, and hence it has been suggested that Sydyk was connected to the worship of the planet Jupiter as the manifestation of justice or righteousness.

 Some names, like the rare name ṣdqmlk (Phoenician king of Lapathus and a personal name from Carchemish Phoenician inscription), mlky ṣdq, ṣdqʾ (king of Ashkelon under Sennacherib [he] and a personal name from an inscription from Kition), might be theophories of the god Sydyk.
 Robert R. Cargill has also argued in favor of etymologizing Melchizedek as "my king is Sedek", suggesting that the deity was worshipped in pre-Israelite Jerusalem.